 All persons entering the Interfusion Festival grounds are required to show results of passing a symptom screener (see UCLA Screener or CDC Screener for recommended options) by answering questions about possible symptoms of COVID-19.
 Persons that do not pass a symptom screener should follow CDC-recommended steps and immediately separate themselves from others.

 On Temperature Checks

 The CDC recommends conducting health checks for events including temperature checks of staff and attendees, safely and respectfully.
 An elevated temperature is one way to identify a person who may have a COVID-19 infection, although an infected person may be contagious without an elevated temperature or other easily detectable symptoms.
 Temperature checks will be administered at points of entry as an additional level of protection to help reduce the risk of COVID-19 to participants and are required for access into the main festival grounds.

 It is recommended that participants do not seek access at temperature check entry points within 30 minutes after exercising or after taking medications that may affect your temperature.
-Persons found to have a temperature of 100.4 degrees or higher will not be granted access at the time of the test and should take CDC-recommended steps to help prevent the spread of COVID-19 or other possible illness.
+Persons found to have a temperature of 100.4 degrees or higher will not be granted access at the time of the test and should take CDC-recommended steps , in addition to taking an additional COVID-19 test, to help prevent the spread of COVID-19 or other possible illness.
 Temperature checks alone are not effective means of detecting a COVID-19 infection and an elevated temperature does not conclusively indicate a COVID-19 infection.